KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/package_locks.md

 7\.
 Let's try installing again.
 In your CLI type `npm install` <i class="fa fa-share fa-rotate-180"></i>.

-Now the install succeeds and your _package-lock.json_ updates to the use the version defined in the _package.json_.
+Now the install succeeds and your _package-lock.json_ updates to the version defined in the _package.json_.
 You should see the following versions in their respective files:

 | _package.json_ | _package-lock.json_ |
 | --- | --- |